top of page

 • If you have any altar candelabras/candles that you want lit for photos, let's make sure they are lit for the start of formals.
 It is wise to have a second set of candles so you can have your candles lit during formal photos, and then use fresh ones for the ceremony.

 • Long receiving lines after the ceremony can take some time.
-Consider going back into the ceremony area to greet and dismiss your guests yourselves at each pew as they leave.
-Have your parents greet your guests as they leave the church lobby area.
+Consider going back into the ceremony area to greet and dismiss your guests yourselves at each pew as they leave, and have your parents greet your guests as they leave the church lobby area.

 • If you plan to keep your guests waiting at the reception for a considerable amount of time, it is a kind gesture to let them either start eating the meal or provide a cocktail/hors d'ouevres hour before your arrival.
 They will appreciate it, and once you arrive, the DJ can announce you and you can cut into the food line immediately with your wedding party.